What to Know Before You File a Car Accident Lawsuit

 If you suspect that any driver involved in the crash was distracted by using a mobile phone (or any other distraction) or was under the influence of alcohol or other drugs, tell the police immediately.
 You should tell the police officer and any medical professional exactly how you’re feeling.
 This isn’t the time to act tough — shrugging off your injuries as “no big deal” could keep you from getting the compensation you deserve.
 Don’t pretend everything is fine when it’s not.
 All car accidents are traumatic.

 The statute of limitations for filing a car accident lawsuit in Oklahoma is two years from the date of the accident.
 But the best time to assess your injuries is in the hours and days immediately after the accident.
-How will a doctor testify to the agony you felt from the accident if they don’t see you until a month later?
+How will a doctor testify about the pain you felt after the car accident if they don’t see you until a month later?
 Will you have the right type of records — including photo evidence — that are admissible in court?
 The sooner you seek legal assistance, the stronger your case will be.

 What compensation can I get from a car accident lawsuit?

-The courts in Oklahoma decide how much compensation is awarded in a car accident lawsuit.
+The state’s courts decide how much compensation is awarded in car accident lawsuits in Oklahoma.
 It won’t just be for the damage to your car and your medical bills.
-Fair compensation includes all of the ways you’ve been affected after the accident.
+Fair compensation includes all the ways you’ve been affected after the accident.
 Compensation types include the following:

 - Medical bills